PoliTo-Rocket-Team/website-new/README.md

 Division leads, subteam chiefs, and the president &ndash; each with their permissions &ndash; can edit their own appearance, manage their divisions, write/open/close positions.

 The [public](./src/routes/(public)/) routes are prerendered (see [here](#public-prerendering)) in order to be served very quickly and to save netlify computation time.
-On the other hand the [dashboard](./src/routes/(shared-session)/dashboard/) make full use of SvelteKit load functions.
+On the other hand the [dashboard](./src/routes/(shared-session)/dashboard/) makes full use of SvelteKit load functions.
 On top of that, a minimal [server hook](https://kit.svelte.dev/docs/hooks#server-hooks) is used to create a supabase server client for:
 - [`/auth`](./src/routes/(shared-session)/auth/) routes;
-- `/dashboard` routes, for which it also checks for the existance of a user section, redirecting in case of unauthenticated users;
+- `/dashboard` routes, for which it also checks for the existance of a user session, redirecting in case of unauthenticated users;
 - public routes in the case of building or developing, logging in a special user (with only partial read permissions) which allows the load functions to retrieve data from the database.